One of the best forensic psychology undergraduate programs will propel you to play a vital part in the legal process.

 Forensic psychology is a specialized area of professional psychology within the context of criminal justice and the legal system.
 While forensic science is defined as the scientific analysis of crime scene evidence, forensic psychology focuses on a person’s ability to stand trial or defend themselves in a court of law.

-Psychological analysis can lead to a drastically different conclusion of a legal case.
+Psychological analysis can lead to a drastically different conclusion in a legal case.
 For a person to be convicted of a crime, they must be found guilty not only of the crime but of mens rea—a guilty mind.
 If a person claims insanity, and if a forensic psychologist diagnoses the suspect with insanity at the time of the crime or in general, the suspect may be found not guilty or have their charges heavily reduced.

 The best forensic psychology schools prepare students for success by helping them develop skills in: